My rating: 3 stars

 The botanists’ work is glorified throughout the book, although sometimes there is a subtle irony involved.
 The activity of growing flowers is even compared with the works of Shakespeare and Rubens.

 Despite the funny undertones, the writing style is not always captivating.
-There is too much telling and not enough showing, what is not engaging.
+There is too much telling and not enough showing, which is not engaging.
 The narrator sometimes being referred to in the first-person plural was also a bit off-putting, since it remembered me of the style used in scientific studies.
-And many of the metaphors felt forced, though that may be a fault of the translation.
+And many of the metaphors felt forced, though the fault may lay with the translation.

 A Túlipa Negra is an average read with a predictable ending.
 There is nothing particularly remarkable about it, but it introduced me to a Dutch historical event and provided some light-hearted reading time.